Indoor Air Quality in Dallas, TX

 - Through windows and or doors

-- Mechanical means, such as HVAC systems.
+- Mechanical means, such as HVAC systems

-- Infiltration methods such as, joints and cracks in walls, floors and ceilings, and around doors and windows.
+- Infiltration methods such as joints and cracks in walls, floors and ceilings, and around doors and windows

 A very efficient air cleaner with low air circulation rates will not be that effective, nor will an air cleaner that has a very high air circulation rate but has a less efficient collector.
 When it comes to performance in the long haul, maintaining the air cleaner based upon the manufacturer’s directions is important.

 Another factor in deciding upon the effectiveness of a particular air cleaner is the strength of the source of a pollutant.
 Table-top air cleaners, for example, may not remove enough indoor air pollutants if the source is nearby and particularly strong.
-People who have a sensitivity to certain indoor air pollutants may find that the air cleaner is not very helpful at removing contaminates from the air.
+People who have a sensitivity to certain indoor air pollutants may find that the air cleaner is not very helpful at removing contaminants from the air.

 Over the years, there have been many sources that suggest that household plants can help reduce the levels of some chemicals in the air.
 However, there is currently no evidence that backs up this claim.
 Indoor household plants should not be over-watered as this will help promote the growth of microorganisms that can affect an individual’s allergies.

-- Air Exchangers
+- Air Exchangers in Dallas

-- Air Filtration
+- Air Filtration Systems in Dallas

 Contact K&S Heating & Air For All Your Dallas Indoor Air Quality Needs